southbridgeio/redmine_2fa/README.md

 Before upgrade install [this](https://github.com/centosadmin/redmine_telegram_common) plugin.

-Then upgrade and run `bundle exec rake redmine_2fa:common:migrate`
+Then upgrade and run `bundle exec rake redmine_2fa:common:migrate` for migrate data to new table.
+Since 2.0 version, model `Redmine2FA::TelegramAccount` will be removed, also table `redmine_2fa_telegram_accounts` will be removed.

 ### Important!!!